excellalabs/azure-stream-analysis/README.md

 # Real Time Data Streaming of Raspberry PI and Twitter Data

 Setting up near-real time data pipelines in Azure, with Azure Stream Analytics allows one to quickly scale and perform advanced analytics on moving data.
-The following repository demonstrates how we easily utilize the following Azure components to easily spin up a data pipeline to stream data from multiple sources
+The following repository demonstrates how we easily utilize the following Azure components to easily spin up a data pipeline to stream data from multiple sources using serverless functionality in Azure.

 ### Technologies utilized in this repo
+* Azure Logic Apps
-* Azure WebJob
+* Azure Service Bus
 * Azure EventHub
 * Azre Stream Analytics
-* Azure Functions
 * Azure DevOps
 * Power BI
 * Raspberry PI
-* Twitter Streaming API
 * GrovePi
-* Twilio

 ## Features

 ### Sentiment Analysis of a Twitter Feed
-This repo demonstrates the ability to stream Twitter data based on keywords or specific users utilizing Azure WebJobs, EventHub and Stream Analytics.
-The egressed and analysed data can be vizualized in a Power BI dashboard, or acted upon based on triggered Azure Functions that will send e-mail notifications through a Sendgrid API.
-The data is furthermore stored in a CosmosDB for later use.
+This repo demonstrates the ability to stream Twitter data based on keywords or specific users utilizing server-less functionality suchas Azure Logic Apps, EventHub and Stream Analytics.
+The egressed and analysed data can be vizualized in a Power BI dashboard.

 ### Streaming of Raspberry PI Data
-This repo demonstrates the ability to stream sensor data from a Raspberry PI utilizing Azure EventHub and Stream Analytics.
-The sensor data can be viewed in a Power BI dashboard, but there is also built in functionality to demonstrate how easy it is to set up your on burglar alarm.
-Any motion detected by the Raspberry PI's sensors will trigger an Azure Function which will call the user using Twilio.
-The sample demonstrates the LAG functionality in particular, but also how to use reference data to enrich a stream.
+This repo demonstrates the ability to stream IoT sensor data from a Raspberry PI to the cloud, utilizing an EventHub, a Stream Analytics jon, an Azure Service Bus and and an Azure Logic App.
+The sensor data can be viewed in a Power BI dashboard, but there is also built in functionality to demonstrate how easy it is to set up your own burglar alarm.
+Any motion detected by the Raspberry PI's sensors will put a message in a service bus queue that will be picked up by an Azure Logic App which in turn will send a notification e-mail to a given e-mail address.
+The sample demonstrates the LAG functionality in particular, but also how to use reference data to enrich the stream.

 ## Solution Architecture